 - The default table is 5 rows x 4 columns.
 To make the table 4 rows, tap the circle under the table then select the desired number.
 (When working on the table, to the rows will be numbered on the left side and the columns will be labeled at the top.)

 If a student is just learning about grids/tables, create a tactile grid first.
-Use sticky-backed foam shapes (star, circle, square, triangle) and create a simple Sudoku puzzle.
+Use sticky-backed foam shapes (star, circle, square, triangle) and create a simple Suduko puzzle.
 Create the same puzzle on the iPad.
 Teach the grid/table concepts with the tactile puzzle, then transition to the digital puzzle.

 Unfortunately, the formatting is lost when I tried to upload the accessible Pages document to the Paths to Technology website.
 You will have to create your own, following the steps listed above.
 The Pages screenshot above shows the accessible version with the words - pumpkin, ghost, candy and bat - instead of pictures.
 (Note: The grid lines did not show up in the screenshot above; however, in Pages, the table's grid lines are visable.)